Why do you get paid 80.2¢/kWh when electricity only costs a fraction of that?!

 The rate is also going to go down in the future.
 Regular reviews of the rates have been part of the program from the beginning.
-In response to decreasing costs, as the FIT and microFIT programs create a strong market in Ontario for solar power systems, the rate will continue to drop, as it did in 2012.
+In response to decreasing costs, as the FIT and microFIT programs create a strong market in Ontario for solar power systems, the rate will continue to drop, as has twice already.

 Yes, it is possible to profit from microFIT, but it truly is not a get-rich-quick-scheme (by one measure, we’ll make less than 5% on this very long term investment).